oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `secret_access_key_secret_id` - (Applicable when connection_type=AMAZON_KINESIS | AMAZON_S3) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the secret access key is stored.
 Note: When provided, 'secretAccessKey' field must not be provided.
 * `security_protocol` - (Required when connection_type=DB2 | ELASTICSEARCH | JAVA_MESSAGE_SERVICE | KAFKA | MICROSOFT_SQLSERVER | MONGODB | MYSQL | POSTGRESQL | REDIS) (Updatable) Security protocol for Java Message Service.
 If not provided, default is PLAIN.
 Optional until 2024-06-27, in the release after it will be made required.
 * `servers` - (Required when connection_type=ELASTICSEARCH | REDIS) (Updatable) Comma separated list of Elasticsearch server addresses, specified as host:port entries, where :port is optional.
 If port is not specified, it defaults to 9200.
 Used for establishing the initial connection to the Elasticsearch cluster.
 Example: `"server1.example.com:4000,server2.example.com:4000"`
-* `service_account_key_file` - (Required when connection_type=GOOGLE_BIGQUERY | GOOGLE_CLOUD_STORAGE | GOOGLE_PUBSUB) (Updatable) The base64 encoded content of the service account key file containing the credentials required to use Google Cloud Storage.
+* `service_account_key_file` - (Applicable when connection_type=GOOGLE_BIGQUERY | GOOGLE_CLOUD_STORAGE | GOOGLE_PUBSUB) (Updatable) The base64 encoded content of the service account key file containing the credentials required to use Google Cloud Storage.
 Deprecated: This field is deprecated and replaced by "serviceAccountKeyFileSecretId".
 This field will be removed after February 15 2026.
 * `service_account_key_file_secret_id` - (Applicable when connection_type=GOOGLE_BIGQUERY | GOOGLE_CLOUD_STORAGE | GOOGLE_PUBSUB) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the service account key file is stored, which contains the credentials required to use Google Cloud Storage.
 Note: When provided, 'serviceAccountKeyFile' field must not be provided.
 * `session_mode` - (Applicable when connection_type=ORACLE) (Updatable) The mode of the database connection session to be established by the data client.
 'REDIRECT' - for a RAC database, 'DIRECT' - for a non-RAC database.
 Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
 By default the mode would be DIRECT.
 * `should_use_jndi` - (Required when connection_type=JAVA_MESSAGE_SERVICE) (Updatable) If set to true, Java Naming and Directory Interface (JNDI) properties should be provided.
-* `should_use_resource_principal` - (Applicable when connection_type=OCI_OBJECT_STORAGE | ORACLE_NOSQL) (Updatable) Indicates that the user intents to connect to the instance through resource principal.
+* `should_use_resource_principal` - (Applicable when connection_type=OCI_OBJECT_STORAGE | ORACLE_NOSQL) (Updatable) Specifies that the user intends to authenticate to the instance using a resource principal.
+Default: false
 * `should_validate_server_certificate` - (Applicable when connection_type=MICROSOFT_SQLSERVER) (Updatable) If set to true, the driver validates the certificate that is sent by the database server.
 * `ssl_ca` - (Applicable when connection_type=MICROSOFT_SQLSERVER | MYSQL | POSTGRESQL) (Updatable) The base64 encoded certificate of the trusted certificate authorities (Trusted CA) for PostgreSQL.
 The supported file formats are .pem and .crt.
 It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_cert` - (Applicable when connection_type=MYSQL | POSTGRESQL) (Updatable) Client Certificate - The base64 encoded content of a .pem or .crt file containing the client public key (for 2-way SSL).
 It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_client_keystash` - (Applicable when connection_type=DB2) (Updatable) The base64 encoded keystash file which contains the encrypted password to the key database file.
+This property is not supported for IBM Db2 for i, as client TLS mode is not available.

 	Deprecated: This field is deprecated and replaced by "sslClientKeystashSecretId".
 This field will be removed after February 15 2026.
 * `ssl_client_keystash_secret_id` - (Applicable when connection_type=DB2) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the keystash file is stored,  which contains the encrypted password to the key database file.
+This property is not supported for IBM Db2 for i, as client TLS mode is not available.

 	Note: When provided, 'sslClientKeystash' field must not be provided.
 * `ssl_client_keystoredb` - (Applicable when connection_type=DB2) (Updatable) The base64 encoded keystore file created at the client containing the server certificate / CA root certificate.
+This property is not supported for IBM Db2 for i, as client TLS mode is not available.

 	Deprecated: This field is deprecated and replaced by "sslClientKeystoredbSecretId".
 This field will be removed after February 15 2026.
 * `ssl_client_keystoredb_secret_id` - (Applicable when connection_type=DB2) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the keystore file stored,  which created at the client containing the server certificate / CA root certificate.
+This property is not supported for IBM Db2 for i, as client TLS mode is not available.

 	Note: When provided, 'sslClientKeystoredb' field must not be provided.
 * `ssl_crl` - (Applicable when connection_type=MYSQL | POSTGRESQL) (Updatable) The base64 encoded list of certificates revoked by the trusted certificate authorities (Trusted CA).
 Note: This is an optional property and only applicable if TLS/MTLS option is selected.
 It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_key` - (Applicable when connection_type=MYSQL | POSTGRESQL) (Updatable) Client Key - The base64 encoded content of a .pem or .crt file containing the client private key (for 2-way SSL).
 Deprecated: This field is deprecated and replaced by "sslKeySecretId".
 This field will be removed after February 15 2026.
 * `ssl_key_password` - (Applicable when connection_type=JAVA_MESSAGE_SERVICE | KAFKA | KAFKA_SCHEMA_REGISTRY) (Updatable) The password for the cert inside of the KeyStore.
 In case it differs from the KeyStore password, it should be provided.
 Deprecated: This field is deprecated and replaced by "sslKeyPasswordSecretId".
 This field will be removed after February 15 2026.